DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 15](images/40_electrum_15.png)

 We are now going to construt our multi-sig.
 Start with `Hardware Wallet A`.
 If you use a wallet, like Ledger, where the password is written on the device.
 Make sure the password is active before moving on.
-Select “Use a master key” and click Next:
+Select `Use a hardware device` and click Next:

 ![Electrum 16](images/40_electrum_16.png)